kendricchung-aqi/getting-started/SystemSizer.md

 Download the [latest SystemSizer.exe here](https://github.com/AquaticInformatics/getting-started/releases/SystemSizer)

+### Allow outbound TCP connections on port 22 to `sftp.aquaticinformatics.com` and everything will be automatic.

+The simplest thing you can do is allow your app server to connect to the Support Team's SFTP server to make the secure file transfer.

+# SystemSizer - Capture the last week of AQUARIUS product activity for analysis

 `SystemSizer.exe` is a console tool used to troubleshoot AQUARIUS platform products.

 The tool performs a number of inspections on your systems running AQUARIUS products: